JacobPolloreno/bootstrap_projects/README.md

 # makeproj

-Python CLI script that takes user input and bootstrap new projects.
+Python CLI script that takes user input and bootstraps a new project.

 Supported Languages:
 - Python